T

 transport hub

 The main international airport serving Nice and the French Riviera.
-Offers connections to numerous global destinations.
+It's a modern facility with good connections to the city center.

 2. Afternoon